erincronie/Naramata-Vineyard/README.md

 2. Add weather API

-January

-1. Find safe payment payment processors to have the feature up and running
+3. Find safe payment payment processors to have the feature up and running

-February:
+January:

 1. Create database to hold booking details, customer accounts are not required at this time